 RTLB training and support for study

-Teachers appointed to RTLB positions are required to complete the Postgraduate Diploma in Specialist Teaching endorsed in Learning and Behaviour, unless they have:
+Teachers appointed to permanent full-time or job share RTLB positions are required to complete the Postgraduate Diploma in Specialist Teaching endorsed in Learning and Behaviour, unless they have:

 Appointees enrolled in the Postgraduate Diploma in Specialist Teaching endorsed in Learning and Behaviour are eligible for the Ministry's RTLB study award.
 If in any year the number of applicants exceeds the number of available awards, a prioritisation process will be used.
 Priority will be given in the following order:

 - appointees who have one year to complete their training before losing their management unit

 - appointees who have two years to complete their training before losing their management unit